Graham Net-Net on 7 Global Markets: One Works, Two Are Cautionary Tales

 Japan averaged over 100 qualifying net-net stocks per year.
 The structural reasons: companies hoard cash, governance reform was slow, and decades of deflation meant many profitable businesses traded at distressed valuations.

-- Down capture: 47.4% (when SPY falls, Japan net-nets fall less than half as much)
+• Down capture: 40.2% (when the Nikkei falls, net-nets fall less than half as much)

 United States: The Eroded Premium